Perth is famously known as the world’s most remote city. So, you’d be forgiven for thinking that getting anywhere means a long drive in a car.

 Located south of Perth, Rockingham and the surrounding Shoalwater Island Marine Park is a haven for outdoor lovers.
 The marine park is home to an abundance of marine life.
 You can swim with dolphins, paddle board or kayak with seals or visit Penguin Island to see the worlds smallest penguins.

 There’s also excellent diving and snorkelling as well as an array of sheltered swimming beaches.
 For more on Penguin Island, read on here.

 Tip: End the day at Rockingham foreshore and have a meal anywhere along Syren Street.

 There you have it!
 8 easy ideas for a great day trip that’s not too far from Perth.
 Have you got any favourites that you’d add to the list?

 Disclaimer: This post was written for Webjet.
-All views and opinions are always our own.
+All views and opinions are always my own.

 You may also like: